Logo

 Pozner, who has been forced to move several times to avoid harassment and death threats, was accused by Alex Jones of being a crisis actor.

-Alex Jones was found to be in contempt of court even before the trial started, failing to produce witnesses and materials relevant to the procedures.
+Alex Jones was found to be in contempt of court even before the trial started as a result of his failure to produce witnesses and materials relevant to the procedures.

 On September 27,2021, a district judge in Texas issued three default judgments against Alex Jones, requiring him to pay all damages in two lawsuits.